cozy/cozy-ui/react/MuiCozyTheme/List/Readme.md

 ### dense

-Reduce the space around a list item
+Reduces the space around a list item

 ```
 import MuiCozyTheme from 'cozy-ui/transpiled/react/MuiCozyTheme';